lirantal/lirantaldotcom/data/blog/2023-04-05_How_to_write_your_book_with_AsciiDoc.md

 ## Summary

-In conclusion, I found Asciidoc to be a bit overwhelming and a steep learning curve to begin with, but once you conquer that hill, I'm sure you'll find Asciidoc a great format for authoring books.
+In conclusion, I found AsciiDoc to be a bit overwhelming and a steep learning curve to begin with, but once you conquer that hill, I'm sure you'll find AsciiDoc a great format for authoring books.

 I hope you'll find the [AsciiDoc Book Starter](https://github.com/lirantal/asciidoc-book-starter) repository useful for your own book authoring journey.

+> Another shout out to [Alex DeBrie](https://twitter.com/alexbdebrie) who's the author of [The DynamoDB Book](https://dynamodbbook.com/) and who helped me get started with my own self-published AsciiDoc book using his repository as a starting point for the AsciiDoc setup.